chawlaj100/Diabetic_Retinopathy/README.md

 # Data Cleaning and Pre-Processing
 #### These datasets are made by experts of the disease (Ophthalmologists) using varities of fundus camera systems.
 The datasets available on kaggle or anywhere would be just raw images directy shot from the fundus camera maybe after pupil dilation.
 So to make an efficient model we need to crop the images to supress the background noise and also pre-process them using imaging filters before using them for training.
 I have used 'CLAHE' (Contrast Limited Adaptive Histogram Equalisation) to filter the images before training.
+Here the 1st image is the raw image from Aptos-2019 and the 2nd image is the cropped and preprocessed version.
 #### ![Initial](Images/before_preprocessing.png) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Final](Images/after_clahe.png)

 #### These tasks are performed in 'Image_cropping_and_clahe.ipynb' in the 'Preprocessing' Directory.